PhD Linguistics & English Language

 I teach several courses at the Centre for Open Learning: Linguistics (2 sections), History of English, Psycholinguistics, Sociolinguistics and Introduction to English Grammar.
 I am also a tutor in Introduction to Cognitive Science.

 I've been working on animated linguistics videos with a number of professors (Caroline Heycock and Geoff Pullum, with more on the way).
-These videos have been posted to the PPLS LEL YouTube channel.
+These videos were created with the help of the Teaching and Learning Initiative Fund and have been posted to the PPLS LEL YouTube channel.

 I'm also the video manager for the UK Linguistics Olympiad.
-I am currently collaborating with Graeme Trousdale on a series of videos designed to help students prepare for the competition.
+With the help of the Innovative Initiative Grant, I am currently collaborating with Graeme Trousdale on a series of videos designed to help students prepare for the competition.

 constraint-based grammar formalisms (particularly HPSG), ellipsis, anaphora, pragmatics, control